-Base Station Operation (Operation from 110-120 VAC, house current)
+BASE STATION OPERATION (Operation from 120 VAC, house current)

-To operate your transceiver from your home or office, using the regular house current as the power source, you will require the DYNASCAN Model CA-20 Power Pak which has been specially designed for the purpose.
+To operate your transceiver in your home or office, using the regular house current as the power source, you will require the DYNASCAN Model CA-20 Power Pak which has been specially designed for the purpose.
 It is available as optional equipment from your dealer.
 It consists of a precision-built AC-DC power converter that delivers the required 13.8 VDC power for operation of the transceiver.
-The CA-20 operates from any 120-volt, 60 Hz power source.
+The CA-20 operates from any 12-volt, 60 Hz power source.
 Simply connect the red (+) and Black (-) leads of the transceiver to the corresponding terminals of the CA-20.